goFrendiAsgard/ayanami/README.md

 Providing an environment with minimum dependencies in order to:

-* Build & deploy FaaS
+* Build & deploy microservices/monolithic
 * Make kubernetes-ready artifacts
-* Run the entire infrastructure locally without kubernetes
+* Run the entire infrastructure locally without kubernetes (either as microservices or as single monolithic)

 # Dependencies